Shadowdrums/SandBox-Recon/README.md

 The script encompasses several core functions, each designed to perform specific tasks:

 - Get-SandboxLocalIP: Identifies and retrieves the local IP address of the Sandbox VM.
-- Get-HostIPAddress: Determines the host machine's IP address via the default gateway.
+- Get-HostIPAddress: Determines the host machine's IP address via the default gateway if possible.
 - Get-PublicIPAddress: Obtains the public IP address of the host device through an external service.
 - Scan-PublicNetwork: Conducts a port scan on the public IP to identify open ports.
-- Ping-LocalIPs: Pings a range of local IP addresses to discover the host's local IP.
+- Ping-LocalIPs: Pings a range of local IP addresses to discover the host's router local IP.

 ## Contribution
 Contributions to this script are welcome.
 If you have suggestions for improvements or have found a bug, please create an issue or submit a pull request on GitHub.